Cloudilly/Ding-Dong-iBeacons/README.md

 ![iOS Console](https://github.com/Cloudilly/Images/blob/master/ios_dingdong_console.png)

+#####Create secret token for iBeacon
+Each iBeacon comes with a major and minor number that can be modified via the [Estimote Cloud](https://cloud.estimote.com)

 #####Update Access
 [Insert your _"App Name"_ and _"Access"_](../../blob/master/ObjC/dingdong/AppDelegate.m#L28-L29).
 Once done, build and run the application.
 Open up developer console to verify connection to Cloudilly.
 Try sending messages and push notifications across multiple devices.